 Conway's Game of Life

-The best known example of a cellular automaton; it was invented by John Conway and first brought to public attention in Martin Gardner's Scientific American column in October 1970.
+Conway's Game of Life is the best known example of a cellular automaton; it was invented by John Conway and first brought to public attention in Martin Gardner's Scientific American column in Oct 1970.
 Conway's goal in creating Life was to devise a universal Turing machine – a sort of infinitely programmable computer.
 John von Neumann had described such a system in the 1950s, but it had very complex rules; Conway wanted to find one that was much simpler to describe and to operate.